You can only charge VAT if your business is registered for VAT.

 - business goods used for personal reasons

-These are known as ‘taxable supplies’.
-There are different rules for charities.
+These are known as taxable supplies.
+There are different rules for charities (external link).

 - must charge VAT on their goods or services

-- may reclaim any VAT they’ve paid on business-related goods or services
+- may reclaim any VAT the have paid on business-related goods or services

 If you are a VAT-registered business you must report to HM Revenue and Customs (HMRC) the amount of VAT you have charged and the amount of VAT you have paid.
-This is done through your VAT Return which is usually due every 3 months.
+This is done through your VAT Return (external link) which is usually due every three months.

-You may want to appoint an agent to deal with HMRC on your behalf.
+You may want to appoint an agent (external link) to deal with HMRC on your behalf.

 You must account for VAT on the full value of what you sell, even if you: